 Lesson Plan - Get It!

-We all have an opinion and love sharing it with others.
+We all have opinions and love sharing them.
 We all want to be heard and want others to understand our point of view.

 The first political cartoons, drawn hundreds of years ago in Europe, were a type of visual protest.

 These visual images sought to spread ideas and thoughts to a wide audience, many of whom could not read.

 Benjamin Franklin is attributed with drawing the first political cartoon in America.

 Entitled "Join or Die," this visual illustration showed the concern Franklin had about the upcoming American Revolution.
 He understood that the hope of liberty and freedom would be lost if the colonies did not unite and fight the British Crown as a single unit.